Europe Travel Guide: Top Cities, Routes, and Tips

 The second stop on the tour is the waterfall Gullfoss.
 Translated, this means “Golden Waterfall,” which is where the Golden Circle got its name.
 It is one of the most beautiful waterfalls in the country, and when the weather is nice, it is decorated with rainbows.

 The last and third stop on the Golden Circle route is Þingvellir, also called Thingvellir.
-The national park is a real attraction in Iceland because here, you can see the rift valley between the American and the European continental plates.
+The national park is a real attraction in Iceland because here, you can see the rift valley between the American and the Eurasian continental plates.

 Finland

-You can’t make a list of the best places to visit in Europe without mentioning Finland!
-The Land of the thousand lakes is a perfect destination for a vacation.
-The country has so much to offer; meeting Finnish Santa Claus, seeing the Northern Lights beyond the Arctic Circle, and some breathtaking scenery that will sweep you off your feet!
+The country has so much to offer, including meeting Finnish Santa Claus, seeing the Northern Lights beyond the Arctic Circle, and breathtaking scenery that will sweep you off your feet!

-Among the many attractions of Finland are the country’s world-famous sites like the Suomenlinna Sea Fortress Island, the Finnish Lake District, where you can enjoy 30+ lakes in one place, the city of Lapland, where you will have an excellent view of Finland’s Northern Lights, and not to forget the Santa Claus Village where you can actually meet Santa!
+Among Finland’s many attractions are its world-famous sites, such as the Suomenlinna Sea Fortress Island, the Finnish Lake District, where you can enjoy 30+ lakes in one place, and the city of Lapland, where you will have an excellent view of Finland’s Northern Lights.

-Top Attractions in Finland
+Incredible Attractions in Finland

-• Suomenlinna: Finnenburg Island Fortress
+Suomenlinna: Finnenburg Island Fortress

-The imposing island fortress of Suomenlinna is located directly in the bay off Helsinki and can only be reached by a small boat.
-From the fortress wall of the island, you will have a fantastic view of the capital.
-Even though the island is small, visitors can easily lose themselves here for several hours, wandering through the narrow streets with bumpy cobblestones.
+The imposing island fortress of Suomenlinna is located directly in the bay off the shores of Helsinki and can only be reached by a small boat.
+From the fortress wall, you will have a fantastic view of the capital.

-• Santa Claus village
+Santa Claus village

-A highlight that is especially suitable for everyone in Finland is Santa’s village.
-This is located in Rovaniemi in Finnish Lapland.
+A highlight especially suitable for everyone visiting Finland is Santa’s Village.
+This village is located in Rovaniemi in Finnish Lapland.
 In the heart of the village, you will find Santa’s office, which can be visited by the young and old.
-At the post office, you can send greetings from the Arctic Circle to your loved ones around the world.

 Bulgaria